anushkadeshpande/java-scratchpad/integer-cache.md

 # Integer Cache

-JVM uses a caching mechanism referred to as ‘Integer cache’ to improve performance and reduce memory consumption.
+JVM uses a caching mechanism referred to as `Integer cache` to improve performance and reduce memory consumption.

-The caching range is set between -128 to 127.
+The caching range is set between `-128 to 127`.

 Check this example:
 ```java